RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_overlay
 ### overlay(action=fisher_exact_test)

-`fisher_exact_test` computes the the Fisher's Exact Test p-values of the connection between a list of given nodes with specified query id (source_qnode_id eg. 'n01') to their adjacent nodes with specified query id (e.g. target_qnode_id 'n02') in the message knowledge graph.
+`fisher_exact_test` computes the Fisher's Exact Test p-values of the connection between a list of given nodes with specified query id (source_qnode_id eg. 'n01') to their adjacent nodes with specified query id (e.g. target_qnode_id 'n02') in the message knowledge graph.
 This information is then added as an edge attribute to a virtual edge which is then added to the query graph and knowledge graph.
-It can also allow you filter out the user-defined insignificance of connections based on a specified p-value cutoff or return the top n smallest p-value of connections and only add their corresponding virtual edges to the knowledge graph.
+It can also allow you to filter out the user-defined insignificance of connections based on a specified p-value cutoff or return the top n smallest p-value of connections and only add their corresponding virtual edges to the knowledge graph.

 This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).